Deltares/D-EcoImpact/README.md

 #### conda:

 <span style="color:orange">**⚠ WARNING: Due to licencing of Anaconda, it is recommended to use an alternative like [Miniforge](https://github.com/conda-forge/miniforge).
 This still uses the package manager conda and therefore the same commands can still be used.
-The same goes for [Miniconda](https://docs.anaconda.com/miniconda/) but you need to change the defaults channel to conda-forge!**
+The same goes for [Miniconda](https://docs.anaconda.com/miniconda/) but you need to change the defaults channel to conda-forge ([instructions for changing the channel](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-channels.html))!**
 </span>

 - Create `conda` environment